Hepatic Lipidosis in Cats

 Nutritional Support for Cats with Hepatic Lipidosis

-Nutritional support is provided to cats with hepatic lipidosis through long-term feeding tubes for at least 6 to 7 weeks.
+Nutritional support is provided to cats with hepatic lipidosis through long-term feeding tubes for several weeks or more.
 The tube is either an esophagostomy tube (placed directly into the esophagus) or a gastrostomy tube (placed directly into the stomach).
 For severe cases of hepatic lipidosis, cats may need to be fed intravenously before being fed through a feeding tube.

 Affected cats are fed a high-protein, calorie-dense, balanced food.
 The goal is for cats to take in enough calories to stop fat mobilization.
 It is crucial to avoid forced feeding by mouth.
 Forced feeding can lead to food aversion syndrome, complicating and prolonging treatment.